-Running Waters, John Ridge Home - Cherokee leader John Ridge was the son of Major Ridge.
+Running Waters, John Ridge Home - located on Calhoun Road NE, private residence.
+Cherokee leader John Ridge was the son of Major Ridge.
 The Treaty Party was formed at this house to discuss the terms of the Treaty of New Echota.
 This treaty contributed to the Cherokee Removal from Georgia.
-Photo: National Park Service.